-Stiller Warehousing and Distribution has invested in a new batch of vehicles to accommodate an upturn in business.
+Stiller Warehousing and Distribution have invested in a new batch of vehicles to accommodate an upturn in business.

 The family-run firm, based in the heart of Aycliffe Business Park, has purchased eight new trucks of varying sizes.